iExecBlockchainComputing/iexec-sdk/README.md

 ## Install XWHEP client

-iExec packages the XWHEP client to ease Dapps developper work.
+The XWHEP client permits to ease Dapps developments.

 The client comes in three different packages: Redhat, Debian and Apple Package.
 We provide no Windows package.